-The rules and policies discussed here apply to undergraduate students enrolled in the College of Liberal Arts & Sciences.
+The rules and policies discussed here apply to undergraduate students enrolled in the College of Liberal Arts and Sciences.
 Other colleges may have different policies.
 If you are a student in another college, be sure to check on your college's policy with your college's undergraduate programs office.

 Changes of Registration

-The College of Liberal Arts & Sciences enforces the change of registration deadlines strictly.
+The College of Liberal Arts and Sciences enforces the change of registration deadlines strictly.
 We do this in the interests of orderly registration, equity through the student community, and accuracy of students' academic records.

 Q: Am I allowed to register for more than the maximum number of semester hours?

 A: If you are in good academic standing, you may request permission to register for more hours than the maximum allowed from CLAS Undergraduate Programs, by emailing your request to firstname.lastname@example.org from your UI email account.
 Students who will be able to graduate in the next session may request excess hours during early registration in the spring or fall semester.
 All other students must wait until grades post for the current semester to request excess hours.

 Professional staff approve excess semester hours based on the following UI and total cumulative grade point average guidelines: